youroldmangaming/SlurmCommandLineTool/README.md

 ---

-For any further questions or support, please contact the maintainer.
+For any further questions or support, please contact the maintainer Mike Wilson, admin@youroldmangaming.com .
 ```

 ### Instructions for Use